Christmas Is Coming: Popular recordings

-The Kingston Trio recorded the song as "A Round About Christmas", on their album The Last Month of the Year released in 1960.
-A calypso sounding version was featured on the 1979 album John Denver and the Muppets: A Christmas Together and a loose, jazzy piano-based arrangement was featured in the musical score of A Charlie Brown Christmas.
+The Kingston Trio recorded the song as "A Round About Christmas", on their 1960 album The Last Month of the Year.
+A loose, jazzy piano-based arrangement was featured in Vince Guaraldi's musical score for the 1965 animated television special A Charlie Brown Christmas, and a calypso-sounding version was featured in the 1979 special John Denver and the Muppets: A Christmas Together.

-The rhyme also became the basis for the song "Christmas Is a-Comin'", written by Frank Luther and performed by Bing Crosby, among others.
+The rhyme also became the basis for the 1953 song "Christmas Is a-Comin'", written by Frank Luther and recorded by Bing Crosby, among others.